msiniscalchi/atom-latextools/README.md

 * Wrap selection LaTeX commands and environments.
 * Find the last environment opened with `\begin{env}` and close it with the corresponding `\end{env}`.
 * Matching `$` and smart quotes: typing `$` yields `$ $` with the cursor between the dollar signs; typing `'` or `"` yields one or two backquotes and one or two quotes, with the cursor in the middle.
 Wrapping existing text in dollar signs or quotes is also supported
-* Full support for multi-file projects by adding  `%!TEX root = master.tex` at the top of each included file.
+* Full support for multi-file projects by adding  `% !TEX root = master.tex` at the top of each included file.
 This supports error/warning reporting, forward / inverse search, and reference / citation completion.
 * Virtually all LaTeXTools snippets.